‘C’

 statement – x;

-If the test expression is true then block statement are executed, otherwise the false –block statement are executed.
-In both cases either true-block or false-block will be executed not both.
+are executed.
+In both cases either true-block or false-block will be executed

 Flow chart :